Tommie1236/MagisterAPI/README.md

 A simple api I wrote to interface with magister.

 For this api to work you will need some things:
-- python3
+- Python 3
 - Selenium
-- an driver
+- An driver

 #### Python
 I will not go over the install of python, I assume you have python already if you are going to use this.